-- " If the tread depth is less than the minimum permissible depth:
+- " If the tread depth is less than the minimum tread depth:

 - Change the tires.

-- Check the age of the tires.
+- · Check the tire age.

-The tire's date of the manufacture is usually part of the tire markings and is indicated by the last four digits of the DOT marking.
-The first two digits refer to the week of manufacture and last two digits refer to the year of manufacture.
-KTM recommends that the tires are changed regardless of the actual wear, at the latest after 5 years.
+- The tire date of manufacture is usually contained in the tire label and is indicated by the last four digits of the DOT number.
+The first two digits indicate the week of manufacture and the last two digits the year of manufacture.
+KTM recommends that the tires be changed after 5 years at the latest, regardless of the actual state of wear.

-- " If a tire is more than 5 years old: - Change the tires.
+- " If the tires are more than 5 years old:

+- Change the tires.